 Marketers are slammed with all sorts of shiny online marketing options.
-Ooh…there’s Google+.
-And Tumblr.
+Ooh…there’s Instagram.
 And Twitter.
 And Facebook.
 It’s not enough to just have a site.
 Now, companies are “supposed” to add all sorts of other bells and whistles to their online marketing mix.

 The challenge comes when marketers try to jump on the latest online marketing bandwagon without shoring up their marketing foundation.
 Some folks chase latest and greatest opportunity and ignore the half-assed campaigns they started a long time ago (how many deserted Facebook pages have you seen?).
 Or, new opportunities are put into the “yet another thing that I should be doing” category.
 Chris Brogan talks about social marketing fatigue – and I think that’s a real phenomena.
 Many site owners are so overwhelmed with options, they choose to do nothing.